 Founder & CEO of Listen First Project

-I was on an overnight bus ride across Africa after spending six months in Uganda with an international relief organization.
+I was on an overnight bus ride across Africa after spending six months in Uganda with an international development organization.
 I had left Washington, DC to gain a fresh perspective on life, and I did.
 I was so looking forward to returning home but was deeply troubled by news that my beloved North Carolina had been gripped by the same rancor and vitriol that I’d left behind in Washington.
 Unable to sleep, I wrote It's Time to Listen.
 That message jumped over the ocean and was printed in dozens of major newspapers across the United States from the Miami Herald to the Oklahoman.
-Emboldened by the resonance of such a simple idea, I launched Listen First Project to encourage conversations towards increased respect and understanding.
-But Listen First Project and the Listen First movement are so much bigger than me.
-I'm deeply thankful for the dozens of leaders and partner organizations who have joined the Listen First movement as well as the thousands who have signed our pledge—to rebuild civil discourse one conversation at a time.
+Emboldened by the resonance of such a simple idea, I launched Listen First Project to encourage conversations that bridge divides.
+I'm deeply thankful for the dozens of leaders and partner organizations who have joined the Listen First movement as well as the thousands who have signed the Listen First Pledge.
+Together, we will rebuild civil discourse and bridge divides one conversationat a time.
 Thanks for joining us!